caseypaquola/BigBrainWarp/docs/pages/scripts.rst

 What's under the hood?
 ********************************

-The BigBrainWarp function currently wraps the following range of transformations
+The BigBrainWarp function currently wraps the following range of transformations.
+In C) it is assumed either the input or the output is BigBrain

 .. image:: ./images/bbw_workflow_wide.png
    :height: 350px